yandex-research/rtdl/README.md

   - `ensemble.py` performs ensembling
   - `tune.py` tunes models
   - `report.ipynb` summarizes all the results
-  - `create_tables.ipynb` builds Table 1 and Table 2 from the paper
   - code for the section "When FT-Transformer is better than ResNet?" of the paper:
     - `analysis_gbdt_vs_nn.py` runs the experiments
     - `create_synthetic_data_plots.py` builds plots
 - `lib` contains common tools used by programs in `bin`
 - `output` contains configuration files (inputs for programs in `bin`) and results (metrics, tuned configurations, etc.)
-- the remaining files and directories are mostly related to the `rtdl` package
+- the remaining files and directories are mostly related to the `rtdl` package and can be ignored

 The results are represented with numerous JSON files that are scatterd all over the `output` directory.
-The notebook `bin/report.ipynb` summarizes them into a report (a _much_ more detailed version of Table 1 and Table 2 from the paper).
-Use this notebook to:
-- build a detailed report where all the models are compared on all datasets
-- get insights about test, validation and train scores
+Check `bin/report.ipynb` to see how the results can be summarized.

 ## 3. Setup the environment